tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 You can name the account whatever you want.
 In our system it’s “Mystery Human”.

-This user must also be a Contact and a Portal User.
+This can be a customer or a contact under a customer.

 Multiple Contacts per client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Note: This is no longer strictly necessary, but users will have to put in the email address of the customer instead of thier own address.

-In case you done have contacts enabled this is how you do it:
+In case you don't have contacts enabled and you want individuals to be able to put in tickets, this is how you do it:

 Click Admin on the top bar